 Moneys from the Program will be allocated to Production Companies that meet eligibility criteria set forth in N.C.
-Gen. Stat. \$143B-437.02A and these Guidelines, for use in connection with efforts to secure commitments for the production of motion pictures, television shows, and commercials in the State, and to develop the film and entertainment industry within the State.
+Gen. Stat. § 143B-437.02B and these Guidelines, for use in connection with efforts to secure commitments for the production of Esports events in the State.